LordSnoosh/SEIR2222/work/w10/d1/03-react-jsx-and-props.md

 }
 ```

-The choice of which approach is up to you.
+Which approach to use is up to you.

 #### 6. Pass each "todo" string as a prop to the `<ToDoListItem>`